-A key measure in many RBMPs is increased efficiency of water usage in agriculture, by improving/changing supply infrastructure (e.g. ES070, ES080, ES110), and the plans usually refer to gross water savings that are transferred to the water balances.
+A key measure in many RBMPs is increased efficiency of water usage in agriculture, by improving/changing supply infrastructure (e.g. ES070, ES080, ES110, ES120, ES125, ES126, ES127), and the plans usually refer to gross water savings that are transferred to the water balances.
 In some cases (e.g. ES080) a gap between gross and net savings is recognised, but not quantified.
 In consequence, the RBMPs are lacking a detailed justification on how these measures contribute to the achievement of the WFD objectives.
 Given the increases in efficiency, the consumption of water after modernisation can increase, even if abstraction decreases.
 In these cases the overall pressure on water resources would actually increase after modernisation.
 Effective reduction of water consumption pressures from agriculture is largely not demonstrated in the RBMPs; and a systematic review of water rights adapted to WFD objectives appears to lack in all RBMPs.
 In the public consultation process, many stakeholders have expressed their concerns regarding the effectiveness of these measures, and the lack of clarity regarding net water savings and the lack of clarity on the possible review of related water rights to ensure that efficiency measures contribute to environmental objectives.
+Some RBMPs (e.g. ES123) even include new irrigation developments as measures, though they should rather be considered as pressures.